alifrumin/ClubHub/readme.md

 Silver:
 Things to do:
-1. set up delete for memberships think about best way to display
 2. make it so users can only be added to a club one time
 3. Users permission
 4. Deploy to heroku